-Since 2001, Eric Fischl has created several versions of Tumbling Woman varying in medium and size.
-He extended the left arm, recast the sculpture as a smaller and more feminized figure, and explored other mediums such as glass and acrylic.
-These lighter materials represent the evolution of his grief process, from heavy bronze in 2002 to glass in 2012.
+Since 2001, Fischl has created several versions of Tumbling Woman, varying in medium and size.
+He extended the left arm, recast the sculpture as a smaller more feminized figure and explored other mediums, including glass and acrylic.
+These lighter materials represent the evolution of his grief process, from heavy bronze in 2002 to glass in 2006.

 Inspired by his upbringing in suburban Long Island, Eric Fischl creates art that explores undercurrents of American life.
 Primarily a painter, he began to experiment with sculpture in the late 1980s.
 Fischl became interested in the relationship of his sculptural process to memory, especially in the way touch may unlock memories that the mind is otherwise unable to access.
 After the 9/11 attacks, Fischl felt a responsibility to address the tragedy through his work and turned to sculpture, creating Tumbling Woman.